webrogue-runtime/webrogue-runtime.github.io/topics/guides/sdl.md

 ## macOS and iOS

-Webrogue support for macOS and iOS is work-in-progress.
+macOS and iOS support is currently work-in-progress.
 In any way you will need an Apple Developer account (paid) and macOS device or CI/CD with Xcode installed to support macOS and iOS.